cubos-d/RUSpectroscopy_Tools/README.md

 Some functions for solving forward and inverse problems in Resonant Ultrasound Spectroscopy.

 ### Forward:
-A C extension module for generating Gamma and Epsilon matrices, in Resonant Ultrasound Spectroscopy.
+A C extension module for getting the resonance frequencies given the estic constants, the dimension and the shpe of the sample.

 ### Inverse
 Uses a neural network model to get the constants of a cubic (more complex crystal structures coming soon) solid